-The standard approach is to use a platinum compound, such as cisplatin or carboplatin, and a taxane, such as Taxol or Taxotere.
+The standard approach is to use a platinum compound, such as cisplatin or carboplatin, and a taxane, such as paclitaxel or docetaxel (Taxotere).
 For IV chemotherapy, most doctors favor carboplatin over cisplatin because it has fewer side effects and is just as effective.
-In addition, Taxol is favored over Taxotere due to a greater experience with Taxol.
+In addition, paclitaxel is often favored over Taxotere due to a greater experience with paclitaxel.

 Talk to your oncologist about the schedule that is most appropriate for your treatment.
 Different drugs have varying cycles, and the number of treatment cycles you have will depend on the stage of your disease.
 A cycle is a schedule that allows regular doses of a drug, followed by a rest period.
 For example, if you have advanced ovarian cancer, your oncologist may recommend a course of chemotherapy that involves six cycles, with each cycle given once every three weeks.